Richardhongyu/rfl_empirical_tools/rq2_table3/readme.md

 ## Instructions to reproduce

 We manually collect all the bugs reported in the RFL community.
+This repo does not have any code to run.
 The data is stored in the `data/bug_list.md` file.
 You can check the bug list in that file.